famousj/the-little-hooner/hooner.md

 **A:** One.  `.=(~ l)`

-**Q:** When recurring on two lists, how many questiosn need to be asked?
+**Q:** When recurring on two lists, how many questions need to be asked?

 **A:** Three: both lists are empty, if only the first list is empty, if only the second list is empty.